jinlow/python_C_exploration/README.md

 # Exploring the Python/C API
-Just a repo for some toy examples I created for using the python/C API.
+A repo of some small examples created to test the Python/C API.